 This vibrant and creative neighbourhood contains much of the design district, and is heavily influenced by the cultures of the community.

-The Gardiner Expressway is minutes away and the subway locations on Queen Street West, Dundas West, Dufferin and Ossington make traveling about town easy.
+The Gardiner Expressway is minutes away and the subway locations on Queen Street West, Dundas West, Dufferin and Ossington make travelling about town easy.

 The Beaconsfield Village homes are circa 1880’s and 1890’s and Beaconsfield Street, a signature of the neighbourhood, has been designated by the Toronto Historical Board for its magnificent collection of Victorian houses.